guyah/Document-Summarization/README.md

 # Document Summarization
-Project developed in collaboration with iABG - Munich for the Machine Learning and Intellignet Systems Course.
+Project developed in collaboration with iABG - Munich for the Machine Learning and Intelligent Systems Course.